Communication

 - C-ID:C-ID COMM 190

-- Catalog Date:August 1, 2024
+- Catalog Date:August 1, 2025

 Upon completion of this course, the student will be able to:

-- evaluate the ways language produces influence.
+- evaluate the ways language produces influence in historical and contemporary public discourse.

 COMM 311 Argumentation and Debate